-In 2004, Spyderco took a huge risk and introduced the UK friendly UK Pen Knife (UKPK) for the first time.
+In 2004, Spyderco took a huge risk an Add Contact Form d introduced the UK friendly UK Pen Knife (UKPK) for the first time.
 It was G-10 with a premium blade steel and in all ways but one, it fit the Spyderco line up.
 The primary difference being of course its lack of a lock.
 Historically (even though I am a British Citizen) I never had much interest in slip joints, and in my 6 years in Canada, I pretty much ignored them altogether.
 In a lot of ways, I felt that the UKPK was a great knife, but its lack of a lock bothered me, and I saw zero advantages to it over what I considered a “proper” Spydie.

 Since returning home to Old Blighty’ in May of this year, I have begun to reassess my position on slipjoints out of necessity due to the very anti-knife legal environment we have here.
 If you don’t know, whilst you can legally* carry most knives, the only knives that are not treated as a de facto offensive weapon, have to be sub 3 inches in blade length and with no lock.
 If you have a legitimate reason, you can carry pretty much anything you want, but self-defence is not a legitimate reason, and law enforcement decides what is and isn’t an offensive weapon.
 Hence the legally*.

 Personally, I don’t go out drinking and certainly don’t fit the profile of being a lout or “thuggish,” as I prefer to be polite as I manoeuvre through society.
 Thus, I have never been searched or stopped by the police in all my life.
 Depending on where you are and how you act – things may be very different.
 It’s very possible to carry an “illegal” knife in the UK and get away with it, as coming into contact with the law is pretty rare, but I prefer to be on the side of caution, hence my new interest in these UK friendly folders.